awsdocs/aws-systems-manager-user-guide/doc_source/send-commands-multiple.md

 # Sending Commands to a Fleet<a name="send-commands-multiple"></a>

 You can send commands to tens, hundreds, or thousands of instances by using the `targets` parameter \(the **Select Targets by Specifying a Tag** option in the Amazon EC2 console\)\.
 The `targets` parameter accepts a `Key,Value` combination based on Amazon EC2 tags that you specified for your instances\.
-When you execute the command, the system locates and attempts to run the command on all instances that match the specified tags\.
+When you run the command, the system locates and attempts to run the command on all instances that match the specified tags\.
 For more information about Amazon EC2 tags, see [Tagging Your Amazon EC2 Resources](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html) in the *Amazon EC2 User Guide* \(content applies to Windows and Linux instances\)\.

 **Note**
 You can also use the `targets` parameter to target a list of specific instance IDs, as described in the next section\.